We Might Soon Talk to Whales: How AI is Decoding Animal Languages

 The potential for two-way communication with animals raises profound questions about ethics and conservation.
 The growing significance of this field is highlighted by major institutional support, including a recent $10 million research initiative from the University of California, Berkeley focused on advancing interspecies communication technology.

-Dr. Sean Butler, co-director of the Cambridge Centre for Animal Rights Law, believes successfully decoding animal communication could revolutionize animal welfare laws.
-“If we can understand what animals are trying to tell us, it could fundamentally change how we approach animal rights and protection,” he suggests.
+Dr. Sean Butler, co-director of the Cambridge Centre for Animal Rights Law, believes successfully decoding animal communication could transform animal welfare laws.
+"If we can understand what animals are trying to tell us, it could fundamentally change how we approach animal rights and protection," he suggests.

 Conservation Applications